Guardsquare/LibEBC/README.md

 [![Build Status](https://travis-ci.org/JDevlieghere/LibEBC.svg?branch=master)](https://travis-ci.org/JDevlieghere/LibEBC)

 Library and tool for retrieving embedded bitcode from binaries end libraries.
-It supports all types of objects files (MachO, ELF, COFF, ...) as well as MachO universal binaries, and static and dynamic libraries.
+It supports all types of objects files (Mach-O, ELF, COFF, ...) as well as Mach-O universal binaries, and static and dynamic libraries.

 ## EBC Util